Apple Macintosh Quadra 610 (PC) Specs

 The Workgroup Server version of the Macintosh Quadra 610 is the WGS 60.

-To purchase or upgrade a vintage Mac -- as well as newer Macs -- see site sponsor OHS.
+To purchase or upgrade a vintage Mac -- and newer Macs -- see site sponsor OHS.

 ||October 21, 1993